PatrickAmbrosso/Digital-Garden/content/Expeditions/Secure Shell/index.md

 1. [Fundamentals of SSH](./Learning%20SSH/01%20Fundamentals%20of%20SSH.md) - The Basics, History of SSH
 2. [Setting up SSH Server and SSH Client](./Learning%20SSH/02%20Setting%20up%20SSH%20Server%20and%20SSH%20Client.md) - Getting SSH installed on your Machine.

+### Fundamentals of SSH

+- Get to know the history of SSH
+- Understand SSH and its purpose
+- Why SSH over other ways
+- Difference between SSH1 and SSH2

+### Architecture & Components

+- Components of an SSH connection

+### SSH Authentication

+- SSH Authentication Methods
+	- Password Auth
+	- Public Key-Based Auth
+	- Multi-factor Auth

+### SSH Key Management

+- Generating SSH Key-Pairs
+- Copying Key-pairs to target machines
+- SSH Key rotation
+- Revoking compromised Keys

+### SSH Configuration

+- Client side configurations via ssh_config
+- Server side configurations via sshd_config

+### Security Hardening

+- Disable root login
+- Implement IP Whitelisting & firewall rules
+- Set up SSH logs monitoring
+- Keeping the software and config up to date

+### Copy Files with SCP and SFTP

+- Securely copy files with SCP and SFTP

+### Forwarding and Proxy Management

+- Securely forward SSH connections to remote machines
+- Security implications and best practices of forwarding
+- Working with Bastion Hosts (or) Jump Hosts

+### SSH Certificates

+- Understanding certificate authorities (CA) and how to issue SSH certs
+- Use SSH certificates for centralized key management

+### Compliance & Regulatory Requirements

 ## Common SSH Workflows

+1. SSH into Linux from Linux - Create an SSH Key and Connect to a Linux Machine from a Linux Machine
+2. SSH into Linux from Windows PowerShell - Create an SSH Key and Connect
+3. Setting up SSH in AWS EC2
+4. Setting up SSH in Azure VMs
+5. Setting up SSH for Ansible Automation

+## Common SSH Troubleshooting

+1. Connection Time Out Error
+2. Access Denied Error

 ## Resources